PREETH26/Ecommerce-Follow-Along/README.md

 4. Use Multer to store the images in the Product folder.
 5. Build a POST endpoint to receive product data.
 6. Validate and save the product details to MongoDB.

+### Milestone 11: Dynamic Product Card

+In this Milestone,
+1. To write an endpoint that will send data from extract and send data from mongodb.
+2. To receive data at frontend -How to display that data dynamically using product card created earlier.
+3. Change a bit of data in Multer.js
+4. Dynamically add the created products to the home page.
+5. View the data from the main page.